-Programme Provider: The Waterloo Institute for Nanotechnology, University of Waterloo, Canada
+Scholarship Provider: The Waterloo Institute for Nanotechnology, University of Waterloo, Canada

-Award can be taken at: Canada
+Scholarship can be taken at: Canada

 Eligibility: These prestigious fellowships are open to new graduate applicants and current graduate students who must have at least two terms remaining in their program at the time of receiving the award (or at least 3 complete terms remained in their program at the time of application).
-Applicants must satisfy the general eligibility requirements for the University of Waterloo graduate funding opportunities (i.e. you must register and maintain an active graduate student status during the award period of Sept 2015-April 2016).
+Applicants must satisfy the general eligibility requirements for the University of Waterloo Graduate Scholarships (i.e. you must register and maintain an active graduate student status during the award period of Sept 2015-April 2016).
 Nanofellowhips can be held simultaneously with other graduate awards.

-Open for International Students: Canadian and International students are eligible to apply for these nanotechnology fellowships.
+Scholarship Open for International Students: Canadian and International students are eligible to apply for these nanotechnology fellowships.

-Description: The Waterloo Institute for Nanotechnology is proud to announce the 2015 competition for Nanofellowships.
+Scholarship Description: The Waterloo Institute for Nanotechnology is proud to announce the 2015 competition for Nanofellowships.
 The Nanofellowship competition is now open to accept applications.
 The University of Waterloo has profound strengths in nanotechnology.
 The campus is home to world-class researchers, flagship research facilities, and Canada’s largest nanotechnology engineering undergraduate degree program.
 The Waterloo Institute for Nanotechnology (WIN) is headquartered in the new $160M Quantum-Nano Centre (QNC) opened in September 2012, where faculty and graduate students have access to state-of-the-art tools and infrastructure for research at the nanoscale.
 Attracting outstanding new faculty, students and research personnel, fostering new national and international partnerships, enhancing collaborations, and enabling research at the forefront of science and engineering, WIN is becoming a global centre of excellence for nanotechnology and its applications.